Where are you from? What's your story?

-If you love New England so much, why did you move?
+If you loved New England so much, why did you move?

-I use a Nikon D70 with a 50mm 1.8 Nikon lens.
-Photos are either taken by myself or my talented (and hunky) husband.
+Photos are either taken by myself or my talented husband.

 Where are your photos taken?